• Skip to primary navigation

 Users outside the organization

-(for example on behalf of their own organization), then adding is simple: the person receives an email invitation to HAMK Teams and can join directly via the invitation link.
+It is also possible to invite external users to Teams outside of HAMK.
+If the invitee has an existing Microsoft account, for example, on behalf of their own organization, then adding is simple: the person receives an email invitation to HAMK Teams and can join directly via the invitation link.
 If the invitee has a Google ID (Gmail), they will be prompted to create a Microsoft ID with the invitation using their Gmail iD.
 See Microsoft’s documentation for more information about what a guest can do in Teams.

 Use Teams with a desktop app